Envian/xiv-criterion-na-strats/guides/_ew/amr/gorai/malformed-reincarnation.md

 {% endfigcap %}

-Because each player's dropped tower never matches their III debuff, no player can end on the tower they drop themself.
+Because each player's dropped tower never matches their III debuff, no player can end on the tower they drop themselves.
 So to solve this, we will be assingning players to drop their towers on one side of the arena, then crossing to the other side to soak towers.

 <div class="strats-grid" markdown="1">
 > When the first set of towers spawns, move to the side which is opposite of
 > your *![rodent1]![odder1]* debuff.
-There is no priroity for who takes
+There is no priority for who takes
 > which side - adjust with your partner so you end up apart.

 ![](./timeline-1.png)

 > Right before your tower drops, use *![sprint]Sprint* to ensure you can make
 > it across to your tower in time.
 After you place your tower, run across to
-> the innner tower that matches your *![rodent1]![odder1]*.
+> the inner tower that matches your *![rodent1]![odder1]*.
 >
 > Generally, you want to run straight across, however you do need to check for
 > a flex.
 If the player dropped tower directly across from you does not match